 Double question marks in bold type – ?? – follow items for which I lack assurance that I can give relevant or accurate information.
 Corrections and additions, including proposals for new entries, are welcome.
-Updates will be listed at the end when there are any to report.
+Updates are listed at the end.

 Utrecht, The Netherlands

 Postscript, January 2018

 I posted a sequence of in-depth discussions of assorted passages from The Problem of Pain under the title “Something Tremendously Real: How C. S. Lewis solved ‘the intellectual problem raised by suffering’”.

 » A circle of friends of C. S. Lewis.
 For most of the 1930s and 1940s they held weekly meetings in Lewis’s rooms in Magdalen College, Oxford, to read and discuss writing work in progress.
 Most of Lewis’s books published around 1940 were dedicated to individual members of the group: Owen Barfield (The Allegory of Love, 1936), Lewis’s brother Warnie (Out of the Silent Planet, 1938), Hugo Dyson (Rehabilitations, 1939), J. R. R. Tolkien (The Screwtape Letters, 1942), and Charles Williams (A Preface to Paradise Lost, 1942).The present book is first mentioned in a letter of Lewis to his brother of 11 November 1939 as he describes a meeting of the Inklings.